-Nueva Oube March, or “New Dawn Market,” will be the test pilot for the larger, permanent market that we plan to establish at our 40-acre business park, now under development.
+Nouvelle Aube , or “New Dawn,” will be the test pilot for the larger, permanent market that we plan to establish at the 40-acre business park, now under development.

 Love Has Come and Loving Shepherd Ministries are in Haiti not to convert their culture to our western ways, but solely to support, empower, and equip Haitians to succeed on their own.
 Through sustainable business, we teach fundamental values – accountability, honesty, leadership, and courage – that merge with the rich Haitian culture and lead to inspiring stories of success.

-The only way to move toward financial independence is to provide revenue through domestic business.
-A sustainable market is our first business venture and we’ll launch it in 2017.
+The only way to move the extensive, life-long orphan support infrastructure toward financial independence is to provide revenue through domestic business.
+A sustainable market is our first business venture and we’ll launch it in March, 2018.

 Our efforts in Haiti require dollars from the US.
 The entire operations cost for everything – schools, orphan care, community and business development – comes to a grand total of $1.75M per year.
 The four biggest line items are: